 When dessert arrived, I’m not sure we really had a lot of room left for it, but I was determined to eat a small amount.
 It was a vanilla cake style dessert with plenty of fresh cream and red fruits on top.
 So nice, that I managed to squeeze quite a lot in!

 Garden Grill is one credit on the Dining Plan which makes the meal great value for money if you’re taking advantage of this.
 I wouldn’t say it’s worth paying our of pocket for as our bill was around $170 with a tip making it slightly cheaper than Tusker House but I’m not sure anyone could eat that amount of food to make it worth the money.
 It’s a great character experience though and you don’t very often see Farmer Mickey Mouse around.

-I thought Garden Grill was great and would book again on the Dining Plan if we’re lucky enough to visit in the future.
+I thought Garden Grill restaurant was great and would book again on the Disney Dining Plan if we’re lucky enough to visit in the future.
 Comparing it to Tusker House, I think the food selection at Tusker House just tops Garden Grill, but only just.